karolinaszafranbelzowska/Higher-Diploma-in-Science-Data-Analytics---GMIT-2021/README.md

 This module was an introduction to various programming paradigms, such as object-oriented programming, functional programming and dataflow programming.

+The task of this project assignment is to apply two different programming paradigmns to solve a problem.
+The assignment was implemented in C Procedural Language, Python Procedural and Object-Oriented Programming Language.

+**C programming language** is an example of a procedural programming paradigm.
+Beacuse of its long legacy, the language may be considered old fashioned and also a relatively low-level in terms of memory management. **Python** is a multi-paradigm programming language.
+The program here has been written to mimic a program written in C. To achieve this, a data type *data class* has been used that resembles the *struct* data type in C. Python supports also the object oriented (OOP) programming paradigm.
+This paradigm avails of several new concepts, which can be very benefitial in dealing with some programming problems.
+First of all, there are objects, which combine data and the methods.

 #### Learning Outcomes https://www.gmit.ie/sites/default/files/public/computing/docs/multi-paradigm-programming.pdf
 1. Compare different programming paradigms.
 2. Select an appropriate programming paradigm for a given programming problem.